 edTPA is a national performance-based assessment process designed by educators to answer the essential question of whether new teachers are ready for the job.
 Teacher candidates that do not pass edTPA, as determined by the standard passing score set by Georgia’s Professional Standards Commission, will be counseled in determining next steps.
 Additionally, edTPA is an assignment and is required for program completion.
 Clinical faculty members will assess teacher candidates’ work in determining whether or not the teacher candidates have met the programs’ requirements.
 It should be noted: the internal grade given by the clinical faculty member indicates the teacher candidate satisfactorily completed the program requirements but may not meet licensure requirements.

 GACE content test scores are used to provide an external assessment of candidates’ content knowledge.
 Though not a requirement for program completion, candidates must pass the GACE content tests in their intended field of certification in order to be recommended to the Professional Standards Commission for a clear renewable teaching certificate.
 Test results are reviewed annually by program faculty and advisory committees and used to guide decisions and make program and unit improvements.
-The annual GACE summary report provides pass rates for the last three years on each GACE content test.
-The report also provides detailed information on the number of questions answered correctly by candidates in each test subfield.
+The GACE ETS Portal allows access to summary report pass rates on each GACE content test and detailed information on the number of questions answered correctly by candidates in each test subfield.
+This information is used to determine content areas in which instruction may need to be improved or enhanced.
 This information is used to determine content areas in which instruction may need to be improved or enhanced.